ranirp/ranirp/README.md

 ## Fun Fact

-When I'm not coding, I enjoy exploring new cuisines, traveling, and reading books.
-I believe creativity isn't limited to code—it's a way of life.
+When I'm not coding, I enjoy exploring new cuisines, traveling, hiking and reading books.

 ---